 It takes thought and action to form a group of people in your life that you can rely on no matter what.
 You have to actively seek them out.
 The key to surrounding yourself with like-minded people is knowing what kind of people make you feel most secure, inspired, and confident.
 The people who fill your life with joy and push you to be the best person you can be are the ones you should count in this group.

 When you have a network of people (coworkers, family, friends, mentors, etc.) who you feel a true connection and understanding with, you’ll reap countless benefits.

 - You feel safe being yourself.

-- You can talk openly about your thoughts, dreams, and problems without fear of judgement or misunderstanding.
+- You’re free to talk openly bout your thoughts, dreams, and problems without fear of judgment or misunderstanding.

 - You have people to inspire and motivate you.

 This can be in your career, in your art, and even in your journey to a healthy, balanced lifestyle.